opitzconsulting/orcas/_docs/en/usage.md

 ## Orcas

 With Orcas all tables (and other database objects) are stored in plain text files.
-These then place typically be placed in a version control along with the other sources of a project.
+These can be placed in any version control along with the other sources of the project.

-The task of Orcas is to read these files, compare them with an existing database schema and execute the necessary schema changes.
+The task of Orcas is to read these files, compare them with an existing database schema and execute the necessary database changes.

-For example in the orderentry example there is a table named "categories".
+For example in the examplethere is a table named "categories".

 It is defined in a file called "categories.sql":